Taher-Dohadwala/Taher-Dohadwala.github.io/index.md

 <summary>Show More</summary>
 <p>

 This project makes use of a multi-class serve breakdown classifier, pose estimation model, and NLP models.
-Deployed on a raspberry pi 4 to work on the tennis court all on device.
+Deployed on a raspberry pi 4 to work all on device on the tennis court.
 </p>
 </details>

----
 ## Job Recommendation Platform
 [![Github](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?style=flat&logo=GitHub)](https://github.com/Taher-Dohadwala/better-job-finder)